xemonix0/Cherry-Doom/README.md

 Although the new code has been written with the intention of not breaking demo compatibility, it has not been properly tested yet.
 **RECORD DEMOS AT YOUR OWN RISK!**

+### SAVE FILE COMPATIBILITY NOTICE
+In the course of development, changes to the save file structure, such as adding, moving, or removing values, might be introduced in some commits. **The save version is not updated after every single change,** rather only after the first one leading to the next release.

+This means that if you saved your game before a breaking change to save file structure was introduced, updating to the latest commit might not trigger the incompatibility warning when trying to load the save, and as a result that might lead to unexpected behavior or a crash.

 # Features
 Just like with Nugget Doom, most of Cherry Doom's features come from other sources, like source ports, mods or games.
 The initial implementations for some are **ported from (p.f.)** or **inspired by (i.b.)** said sources.
 These acknowledgements are included in the feature lists below.